tschmidt/flair/README.md

 I won't go into detail as to how you lay out the comments as Kyle does a good job of that on the [KSS page](http://github.com/kneath/kss).
 However, there is a very important change that I made to the CSS itself.
-YOu may have noticed that I added 2 new classes: `.pseudo-class-hover` and `.pseudo-class-active`.
+You may have noticed that I added 2 new classes: `.pseudo-class-hover` and `.pseudo-class-active`.
 These are specific to the KSS Ruby parser and are dynamically created when your stylesheets are parsed.
 These will come in handy, trust me.